 To a thief, an open wallet left on a coffee shop table is like candy cane to a child; to a hacker, the candy cane is an unattended laptop.
 Hardware attacks require the attacker to gain physical access to a device or network, and a coffee shop is the perfect alternative location when it is too challenging to access the enterprise’s offices.
 Coffee shops are also, to some, the perfect place to work – especially since the COVID-19 pandemic has encouraged work-from-home policies.

-So, you are at your local café, doing that ever-so boring company report that your boss is nagging you for, and you have plugged a USB phone charger into your laptop (because you are cybersecurity aware and do not want to plug your phone into a public charging port – smart).
-But then you run to the bathroom, and in the time that you have left your laptop exposed, the fellow espresso drinker sitting next to you has switched out your USB charger to one that is spoofed, known as a USB Ninja Cable.
+So, you are at your local café, doing that ever-so boring company report that your boss is nagging you for.
+You have plugged a USB phone charger into your laptop (because you are cybersecurity aware and do not want to plug your phone into a public charging port – smart).
+But then you run to the bathroom, and in the time that you have left your laptop exposed… The fellow espresso drinker sitting next to you has switched out your USB charger to one that is spoofed, known as a USB Ninja Cable.
 When you return, you are none the wiser because it looks identical to your original device and it is still charging your phone.
 However, this device can covertly conduct perilous activities that put your organization at risk of a data breach.

 So, no, do not hold it in if you need to go to the bathroom, but rather put your laptop away because those few short minutes that you leave it unattended could be the opportunity that an attacker grabs to initiate an attack.